shakthisundaravelu/End-to-end-Data-Pipeline-using-Azure-Services/README.md

 # azure-data-project

 Creating a data pipeline in Azure Data Factory
-Using Data Lake gen 2 to store both raw and transformed data Integrated Azure databricks to process the raw data and transform data and store it in DataLake gen 2 again Using Azure Synapse Analytics to analyze the transformed data to derive insights Creating a dashboard in PowerBI or Tableau to present the findings visually from the insights
+Using Data Lake Gen 2 to store both raw and transformed data Integrated Azure data bricks to process the raw data and store the transformed data in Data Lake Gen 2 again Using Azure Synapse Analytics to analyze the transformed data from the Data Lake to derive insights